Free Electone score and registration data for Below the Lion Rock (獅子山下). The city anthem of Hong Kong.

 On YouTube, there are several documentaries on Hong Kong socio-political issues named after the song.
 Incidentally, these documentaries all highlight the legendary “Lion Rock Spirit,” this being the metaphor for the determination and unity of the common Hong Kong people.

 As for me, I have various things to say about this song.
 Actually, I have a (hell) lot.
 But I’ll leave those political rants for the tail end of this post.
-Here are the Electone downloads:
+Here are the free Electone downloads:

 Warning!
 The registration and Finale PrintMusic files are zip files!
 You might need to disable your virus/malware protection before downloading.